inex/ixp-manager-docs-md/docs/features/rir-objects.md

 ### Available Template Variables

 * `$customers` - complete Doctrine2 objects of all current external trafficking customers / members.
 You should be able to derive everything from this.
 Indexed by customer ID.
-* `$asns` - an associate array for the generation of an IXP AS object indexed by ASN containing elements:
+* `$asns` - an associative array for the generation of an IXP AS object indexed by ASN containing elements:
   * `['asmacro']` - the member's AS macro (or the ASN if no macro);
   * `['name']` - the member's name
 * `$rsclients` - an associative array for the generation of an IXP's route server AS object.
 See the function definition for `generateRouteServerClientDetails()` in `app/Tasks/Rir/Generator.php` for details on the array structure.